mde-optimiser/mde_bench/README.md

  experiment-{unixtime experiment id}/{tool name}/input-model-{input model}/run-{run number}/{solution}.xmi

  The results csv file is compatible with this script created by Gabor Szarnyas: https://github.com/javitroya/TTC2016_Follow-up

+ Because there is no current agreement on time, I am assuming for now that the benchmark will use time measured in nanoseconds.

  ## Concerns